near/wallet-selector/CONTRIBUTING.md

 This is the branch for development used by the team and/or other contributors from the community.
 New features, fixes and other improvements are first implemented and tested in this branch.
-When adding new features/fixes team members must always create a new branch based on latest changes of `dev` branch.
+When adding new features/fixes team members must always create a new branch locally based on latest changes of `dev` branch.
 When your work is ready a merge request should be opened from your branch to `dev`.
+When your PR is reviewed and approved then it can be merged.

 ### Other branches